Single-subject design: Limitations

 Research designs are traditionally preplanned so that most of the details about to whom and when the intervention will be introduced are decided prior to the beginning of the study.
 However, in single-subject designs, these decisions are often made as the data are collected.
-In addition, there are no widely agreed-upon rules for altering phases, so—this could lead to conflicting ideas as to how a research experiment should be conducted in single-subject design.
+In addition, there are no widely agreed-upon rules for altering phases, so conflicting ideas could emerge as to how a research experiment should be conducted in single-subject design.

 The major criticism of single-subject designs are: